mathworks/exploratory-data-analysis/Seminar02_Outliers.md

 The local outlier factor ([LOF](matlab: doc lof)) algorithm detects outliers based on the *relative density* of an observation with respect to the surrounding neighborhood.
 Outliers are points that have a substantially lower density than their neighbors.

-The locality is given by \*k \*nearest neighbors, whose distance is used to estimate the density.
+The locality is given by  *k* nearest neighbors, whose distance is used to estimate the density.
 In the following figure, point A has a much lower density than its neighbors.
 By default, *k* is set as $min(20,n-1)$ , where n is the number of observations.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![image_5.png](Seminar02_Outliers_media/image_5.png)

-**Unsupervised workflow:** We don't know which observations are anomaly, but we can give an empirical guess of how much percentage of data is anomaly.
+**Unsupervised workflow:** We don't know which observations are anomaly, but we can give an empirical guess of how much percentage (or fraction) of data is anomaly.

-Perform lof outlier detection.
 For normal observations, the local outlier factor scores are less than or close to 1, indicating that the local reachability density of an observation is higher than or similar to its neighbors.
 A local outlier factor score is greater than 1 can indicate an anomaly.

 ```matlab
 [lofMdl,LOFOutlierIdx,lof_scores] = lof(S(:,1:numComponents), ...